tomieq/ScriptInterpreter/README.md

 ## Can I work with variables?

-Yes, ScriptInterpreter creates namespaces in which you can create and update variables.
+Yes, ScriptInterpreter creates internal namespaces in which you can create and update variables.
 It supports strings, integers, boolean and float.
 There are variables and constants.
 Sample script:
 ```
 var counter = 0